Introduction

 Check Your Work and Make Corrections If Necessary

-You’ve calculated your three-year cash flow statement model and it doesn’t balance.
-As a next step, you’ll want to take another look at how you ran your projections for each category: sales, marketing, operations, and finance.
-You may have calculated these inputs incorrectly.
+Your three-year cash flow statement model needs to be balanced after calculating it.
+You should next review how you conducted your forecasts for the following categories: operations, finance, sales, and marketing.
+You may need to correct these inputs.
 If that’s not the case, then something in your inputs changed drastically between your base year and forecast year (perhaps an employee left or became ill).

 Make corrections where necessary, but be sure that those changes do not fundamentally change other parts of your financial model (such as business structure).
 Also, confirm that your accounting is still accurate; even small mistakes can cause models not to balance.